gichelli/machine_learning_operations_p3/model_card.md

 slice_output.txt: Includes the Model metrics done in both, the whole dataframe as well as sliced sections of the data.

+For model evaluation 20% of the dataset was splitted.

 ## Metrics
 _Please include the metrics used and your model's performance on those metrics._